 Mei likes to explore subjects in depth, and the designers on the team know all the ins and outs of building regulations.
-And thanks to his membership of the Amsterdam and Rotterdam review committee for building permits, Robert Winkel possesses a wealth of knowledge about local authority design and planning policy.
+And thanks to his chairmanship of the Environmental Quality Commission in Amsterdam and Rotterdam, Robert Winkel possesses a wealth of knowledge about local authority design and planning policy.
 All this expertise forms an excellent basis for highly complex projects.
 Moreover, delving into history in order to ensure that proposals for renewal draw naturally on existing qualities is something Mei takes for granted.
-Demonstrating this approach is the rich variety of building transformations carried out by the office across the country, among them a number of projects to convert historic buildings that enjoy a protected status at municipal or national level.
+Demonstrating this approach is the rich variety of re-use and redevelopment projects across the country, among them several projects concerning historic buildings that enjoy a protected status at municipal or national level.
 They include the Gouda Cheese Warehouse, the Jobsveem warehouse, WEST507 and the renovation of the Lijnbaan shopping precinct in Rotterdam.

-In the area of technology, Mei offers architects space to embrace the challenge of inventing and developing creative solutions in the form of new products and applications.
-Examples include perforated steel sheets for a car park in Almere, and composite storage units and protective screens of woven stainless steel for the Schiecentrale 4b building in Rotterdam.
+In the area of technology, Mei embraces the challenge of inventing and developing creative solutions in the form of new products and applications.
+Examples include perforated steel sheets for a car park in Almere, the composite storage units and protective screens of woven stainless steel for the Schiecentrale 4b building and the gold anodized aluminum façade with heart-shaped perforations for the McDonalds pavilionin Rotterdam.

-Above all else, Mei is interested in the people who occupy its buildings.
-What opportunities does the architecture offer them?
-What new prospects and potential for social interaction does it create?
-Designs by Mei focus on people.
-Through their spatial composition and circulation system, the buildings orchestrate encounters between people and thus act as catalysts for the community inside and outside the building.
+Mei is particularly interested in the people who occupy its buildings.
+What opportunities does the architecture offer them; What new prospects and potential for social interaction does it create.
+Because of their spatial design and routing, the buildings direct meetings between people and thus act as catalysts for the neighbourhood and contribute to the creation of strong communities.

 A feature of Mei architects is the attitude of curiosity and openness with which the office deals with commissions, partners and contexts alike.
 To enhance its power of thought and action further, Mei enters into alliances with parties in the field.
 And the office likes to share the expertise it accumulates in the process.
 That is why Mei creates space not only for acquiring knowledge but also for imparting it through presentations, workshops, guided tours and guest lectures at universities.